Azure/azure-sdk-for-net/sdk/webpubsub/Microsoft.Azure.WebPubSub.AspNetCore/README.md

 ### Authenticate the client

 In order to interact with the service, you'll need to inject the Web PubSub service with valid credential.
 To make this possible, you'll need the connection string or a key, which you can access in the Azure portal.
-Besides, if you want to invoke service REST API, you can call `AddWebPubSubServiceClient<THub>()` where `THub` is user implemented [`WebPubSubHub`](#webpubsubhub) listening to key events.
+Besides, if you want to invoke service REST API, you can call `AddWebPubSubServiceClient<THub>()` where `THub` is user implemented [`WebPubSubHub`](#webpubsubhub) listening to important events.

 ### Inject Web PubSub service with options